swiss-transplant-cohort-study/3LC-user-manual/docs/source/patient2.rst

 * IC form: different forms are available

 .. tip:: Check :ref:`consent` for more details.

+Multiple types of consents are possible.
+For example for the patient 90000033

 Click "Save and continue" to further proceed.